Prasant92/HeroKuapp-Automation/README.md

 # HeroKuapp-Automation
 -----------------------
 Automation framework using BDD framework
-This is a maven based framework is based BDD using POM design pattern where in for every web page there has been created class containing all the functionality of that specific webpage.
+This is a maven based project framework is based BDD using POM design pattern where in for every web page there has been created class containing all the functionality of that specific webpage.

 For executing the specific feature file use the command
 -------------------------------------------------------